 “The pairing here is American man/Filipino woman and that is a tricky, sensitive trope…but it’s handled with deft and care.
 And dignity.”
 (Mina V. Esguerra, author of Iris After the Incident, reviewed on Facebook)

 Read Tempting Hymn for free on Amazon’s Kindle Unlimited.

-Reviews of Under the Sugar Sun, Book Two in the Sugar Sun series:
+Praise for Under the Sugar Sun, the first novel in the Sugar Sun series:

 “If you’re looking for a meaty historical romance that will transport you somewhere you’ve never been, Jennifer Hallock’s books…are must-reads.”
-(Courtney Milan, author of The Duchess War.)
+(Courtney Milan, NYT bestselling author of The Duchess War.)

 “Intensely absorbing…the charged political climate of the day is drawn with refreshing nuance.”
-(Laura Fahey, Historical Novel Society)
+(Laura Fahey review for Historical Novel Society)